Theory-independent randomness generation from spatial symmetries: The setup

-\textit{The setup.} We consider a semi-DI random number generator similar to the one described in~\cite{VanHimbeeck2017,van2019correlations}, given by the prepare-and-measure scenario depicted in Fig.~\ref{figSetup}.
+We consider a semi-DI random number generator similar to the one described in~\cite{VanHimbeeck2017,van2019correlations}, given by the prepare-and-measure scenario depicted in Fig.~\ref{figSetup}.
 The goal is to generate statistics $P(b|x)$ that certify that even external eavesdroppers with additional (classical) knowledge cannot predict $b$.
 As in standard DI quantum information, the security of semi-DI protocols does not require any assumptions on the inner-workings of the devices, but it requires some constraint on the physical system that is communicated between the devices \cite{gallego2010device,bowles2014certifying,VanHimbeeck2017}.
-This has often been implemented with a bound on the dimension of the Hilbert space of the transmitted system, restricting the communication to qubits or qutrits, as in \cite{gallego2010device,li2011semi,bowles2014certifying,brunner2008testing}, although this is arguably not very well-motivated for non-idealised physical scenarios.
+This has often been implemented with a bound on the dimension of the Hilbert space of the transmitted system, restricting the communication to qubits or qutrits, as in \cite{gallego2010device,li2011semi,bowles2014certifying,brunner2008testing}, although this is arguably not very well-motivated for non-idealized physical scenarios.
 An alternative scheme was provided in \cite{VanHimbeeck2017,van2019correlations}, in which the mean value of some observable $H$ (such as the energy of the transmitted system) was constrained.
-This formulation, however, requires one to assume the validity of quantum theory, which is a restriction we would like to avoid for our purpose.
+This approach, however, requires trust in the valid characterization of the observable $H$, including, for example, the assumption of a specific gap above the ground state.
 In fact, the physical meaning of $H$ (say, as the generator of time translations) plays no direct role in their analysis.
-Here, instead, we propose semi-DI assumptions on quantities like spin or energy, which anchor the security of the resulting protocols on properties of spacetime physics that are directly related to the interpretation of these quantities.
+Whilst the formulation of~\cite{VanHimbeeck2017} is tailored towards its practical implementation, we have a more foundational focus on the relation to spatiotemporal quantities; thus, we propose modified semi-DI assumptions such that the protocol is grounded directly in properties of spacetime physics.
+Not only are these assumptions arguably physically well-motivated, but they can also be formulated without assuming the validity of quantum theory, as we will show below.
+This is in contrast to dimension bounds or assumptions on the expectation values of observables, which rely crucially on the validity of quantum theory.